MISSTproject/MISST_Project/README.md

 ## Project Status
 This is an on going project overseen by Prof. Joseph Callenes-Sloan, and started by Froylan Aguirre in the Spring quarter of 2018.
 Anyone is welcome to contribute.

+User Guide will be uploaded by Saturday Night.